WebComponentsGuide/webcomponents.guide/learn/index.md

 Here's an example of a web component that renders a timer.
 It defines its own [styles][styles], it renders into a [_ShadowDOM_][shadowdom], and has its own [_private state_][private-state].
 It makes use of the [_lifecycle callbacks_][lifecycle] to know when to start counting.
-These are all built in web platform features!
+These are all built in web platform features.

 [styles]: /learn/components/styling
 [shadowdom]: /learn/components/shadowdom